-One effective method we can use to comprehend the characteristics of viral headlines on the internet, is to observe the words that appear in the titles of contents at the top of search engines like google — which is linked to blogs, websites or web pages that have very high volumes of traffic.
-The next thing is to try and figure out what has made them so attractive to the internet audience.
+One effective method we can use to comprehend the characteristics of viral headlines on the internet by observing the type of words that appear in the titles of contents at the top of search engines like google — which is linked to blogs, websites or web pages that have very high volumes of traffic.
+The next thing to do is to try and figure out what has made them so attractive to the internet audience.
 (I don’t think there is any other better way to comprehend the attractive ability behind viral headlines.)
-Although the internet’s readers attraction to titles and articles could depend a lot on – feelings, time period, level of interest, and many other things which can’t be controlled, the following categories of specific words were observed to be influential in making headlines go viral:
+Although most readers attraction to titles and articles could depend a lot on their feelings and emotional status, their level of interest, and many other things which can’t be controlled, the following categories of specific words have been observed to be influential in making headlines go viral:

 Words that “point” to a specific person, thought or thing